ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Wait.md

 ### Avoiding OS delay

-When you call wait, your board's CPU will sleep in the RTOS for the whole number of milliseconds and then spin to make the necessary fraction of a millisecond.
+When you call wait, your board's CPU will sleep in the RTOS for the whole number of milliseconds and then spin as necessary to make up the remaining fraction of a millisecond.
 However, it blocks the platform deep sleep for the entire duration.

 ### Example